Resolution Playbooks

 How do automation workflows extend playbooks?

-Start with one playbook.
+Start with one support issue.